PHOENIXCONTACT/MORYX-Framework/docs/tutorials/WindowsService.md

 If the application shall only be registered as a Windows service without any dependencies the process is really easy.
 * Validate name: Type "mname" into the console and make sure your application is named appropriatly.
-* Set name: If the displayed name does not match your application, e.g. "MarvinRuntime" edit the 'Config\Marvin.Runtime.ProductConfig.mcf' file.
+* Set name: If the displayed name does not match your application, e.g. "MoryxRuntime" edit the 'Config\Moryx.Runtime.ProductConfig.mcf' file.
 * Install: Type install into the console and wait for the process to finish.

 # Installation with dependencies